palantir/aip-community-registry/Personal Finance/README.md

 > **Production safety boundary:** Do not use real financial data until organizational security, privacy, legal, governance, and Plaid production-access reviews are complete.
 The browser must never receive Plaid client secrets, Plaid access tokens, encryption keys, or source credentials.

-## A. Configure and approve the Plaid Production account -> Repeat this process for a Sandbox connection
+## A. Configure and approve the Plaid Production account

 ### Account ownership and security